Rohit-Ganjoo-DE/RohitCovid/Documentation/Covid19-Mentorskool_project_Progress.md

     – clean it and make sure it is acc. to schema of table in DB:
 	– add_data_table(engine, 'table_name', Pandas_dataframe_ cleaned for ingestion)

+## 7. Important - Cleanup
+Turn off CloudSQL instance and suspend cron jobs to avoid incurring charges when the pipeline is not in use.